adk9/hpx5/README.md

 * hwloc              (embedded with HPX–5)
 * libffi             (embedded with HPX–5)
 * Uthash             (embedded with HPX–5)
-* Valgrind           (embedded with HPX–5)
+* Valgrind           (optional)

 HPX–5 can build and run successfully without any network backend, but at present, MPI or Photon is required for networking by HPX–5.
-Photon can take advantage of RDMA over IB resulting in better performance.

-The latest autotools can be installed by using:
+The latest autotools can be installed by running a script provided in the
+distribution:

 ```
-$ ./setup_autotools.sh $PATH
+$ ./scripts/setup_autotools.sh $PATH
 ```
-in scripts folder.
 The script takes an path to install autotools to.
 After installing autotools, be sure to update your PATH variable.
 Only after installing the latest autotools should the user run ./bootstrap.

 ### Bootstrapping